You know that one person who always jiggles their leg under the desk?

 There is a wide range of types of educational songs you can teach with, including…

 - Call-and-answer songs: For this type of song, you sing one phrase and your students answer back with another.
 Two of my favorites are “Down by the Bay.” and “A Bear in Tennis Shoes.”

 - Songs with hand motions: These songs are great for memory, allowing you to combine music with physical actions.
 My all-time favorite is “Baby Shark” because it’s fun, catchy and teaches students about family.

 - Singalong songs: Sometimes simple is best.
 Singalong songs are great because you don’t need to spend time teaching choreography or assigning specific verses beforehand.
 Simply teach the lyrics to your students and sing together.
 Two of my favorite YouTube channels for singalong songs are Sesame Street and Yo Gabba Gabba.
 If you’re looking for a song to match your kindergarten lesson, both of these channels will have it—guaranteed!

 Another good place to find songs and other teaching resources is FluentU.
 Great for creating an authentic language-learning experience, FluentU allows you to teach students of all ages using real-world material.
-That means that your kindergarten students get to learn English through songs and video clips of popular cartoons rather than a textbook dialogue.
-Not only is this a more effective way to teach students, it’s more fun as well.

 Talk about a win-win.

 Puppets are great because they use children’s natural instinct to play pretend as a way to enhance learning.